NupurGour654/PRODIGY_WD_04/README.md

 This project serves as a **starter template** for building your own personalized portfolio.
 You can easily update the content to include your own information and showcase your work.
 The styling — including colors, fonts, and layout — can be customized via the CSS files.
 If you'd like to expand the site further, you can add new sections or features using HTML, CSS, and JavaScript.

-Feel free to use this repository as a foundation for your personal portfolio and modify it to best represent your skills, Personality, and creative vision.
+Feel free to use this repository as a foundation for your personal portfolio and modify it to best represent your Skills, Personality, and creative vision.